 - At the bottom left, under "Settings," select "Primary Report."

-- Check the box to "Use a Primary Report" and select the one report you want to use.
+- Select the one report you want to use.

 - Click "Save" at the top right.